Links

 The Immunefi Bug Bounty Program is primarily focused preventing loss of Farmers' Beanstalk assets in Beanstalk and other ecosystem smart contracts.

-You can read more about the current BIC Members and data on past Beans minted for bounties on the BIC Dashboard in the Farmers' Almanac.
-All Immunefi bug reports and their response are logged here.
+You can read more about the current BIC Members and data on past Beans minted for bounties on the BICM Dashboard in the Farmers' Almanac.
+All Immunefi bug reports and their responses are logged here.

 Immunefi Program